bw-01/sign-up-form/README.md

 # Sign-up Form Website

-A sign-up form website created to demonstrate understanding of how to utilise forms.
+A sign-up form website created to demonstrate understanding of how to utilise forms and page layout.

 - Author: Bart W